 We use your, and if relevant your child’s, personal details for these purposes only.

 Linking to third party sites

 We cannot be responsible for the privacy policies and practices of other sites even if you access them using links from our Site and recommend that you check the policy of each site you visit and contact its owner or proprietor if you have any concerns or questions.

 In addition, if you linked to this Site from a third party site, we cannot be responsible for the privacy policies and practices of the owners or operators of that third party site and recommend that you check the policy of that third party site and again contact its owner or operator if you have any concerns or questions.

 Access to personal details

-You can ask us by sending an email to firstname.lastname@example.org or writing to us at Digital World Centre, 5th Floor, The Quays M50 3UB whether we are keeping any personal details about you.
+You can ask us by sending an email to firstname.lastname@example.org or writing to us at Unit 2, Digital Park, Pacific Way, The Quays, Manchester M50 1DR whether we are keeping any personal details about you.
 We will comply with all the requirements of the Act and other legislation in relation to disclosure of this information.

 In particular, you should be aware that in order to provide you with a copy of the personal data we keep about you, we would require proof of your identity.
 We also reserve the right to make a small charge based on the charges then currently prescribed by the relevant legislation.

 We will never e-mail or call you to ask you to disclose or verify your debit card or bank account details.
 If you are contacted or receive an unsolicited e-mail which asks you for these details, ignore the email and report the incident to us.

 Please read this important document relation to the use of your personal data.